 The integration means that every Actionstep user can access documents through it but only documents saved to the matter folders, your other documents should remain private.

-This might mean that when viewing the Google Drive integration in Actionstep, it might be your name that appears for the drive.
+This might mean that when viewing the Google Drive integration in Actionstep, your name might appear for the drive.
 Creating a dummy "company" account for your Google account can be a workaround for this.

 You can assign multiple Google Drive accounts to one Actionstep account.